November 5, Reading 3 – John 6:41-7:1

 Jesus is the Heavenly Man.

-Jesus is the word of God _become flesh_.
+Jesus is the God’s Word _become flesh_.

 Jesus shed His blood, a washing of salvation, an offering, a sacrifice – For there can be no forgiveness of sins without the shedding of blood.